- Emergency Food Assistance

 Trimester Application Deadline Review Meetings Funding Meetings First June 1 July, August, September October Second October 1 November, December, January February Third February 1 March, April, May June

-- Applications must be received in the CIB office located at 1385 South State Street Suite 400, Salt Lake City, Utah 84115 by 5:00 p.m. on application deadline.
+- Applications must be received by 5:00 p.m. on application deadline.
 Applications should be emailed to firstname.lastname@example.org and/or email@example.com.
 The CIB application form should be submitted in Word format.
-All other components should be attached to the email separately; i.e. description, cost estimate, capital improvement list, public hearing minutes, AOG comments, Affordable Housing Plan statement, DEQ supplemental (water and sewer projects), road addendum (street & road projects) and SHPO information if applicable.
+All other components should be attached to the email separately; i.e. description, cost estimate, capital improvement list, public hearing minutes, AOG comments, Affordable Housing Plan statement, DEQ supplemental (water and sewer projects), road addendum (street & road projects), page of CIB application list with project listed and SHPO information if applicable.
 See signature page of CIB application.